 identify requirements: to define the requirements, as necessary, for performing the task, such as procedures, specifications, and manufacturer instructions or recommendations.

-importance: level of importance rated as 1 = least, 5 = most
+importance: level of importance rated as 1 = least, 5 = most. interval: the intervening time between qualification assessments, referred to in this Standard as subsequent qualification interval.

 inspection: examination (visually or with test equipment) to determine compliance with specified requirements.